Elena Manferdini: Awards

-In 2011, Elena Manferdini was one of the recipients of the prestigious annual grants from the United States Artists (USA) in the category of architecture and design.
-Manferdini was awarded the 2013 COLA Fellowship given by City of Los Angeles Department of Cultural Affairs to support the production of original artwork.
-She also received Graham Awards for architecture in 2013 and 2015, the 2013 ACADIA Innovative Research Award of Excellence, and was selected as recipient for the Educator of the Year presidential award given by the AIA Los Angeles.In 2019, Manferdini was honored with the ICON Award as part of the LA Design Festival, which is a prize that recognizes iconic women who have made an indelible mark on Los Angeles, culture, and society in general through their work, character, and creative leadership.
+Manferdini has received numerous awards for her contributions to architecture, design, and architectural education.
+In 2011, she was a recipient of an annual grant from United States Artists (USA) in the category of architecture and design.
+In 2013, she received COLA Fellowship given by City of Los Angeles Department of Cultural Affairs to support the production of original artwork.
+She also received Graham Awards for architecture in 2013 and 2015, the 2013 ACADIA Innovative Research Award of Excellence, and was selected as recipient for the Educator of the Year presidential award given by the AIA Los Angeles.
+In 2019, she was honored with the ICON Award at the LA Design Festival.